-- 1) DMHAS EQMI is unable to calculate human service contract performance outcome measures for contract monitoring and provider quality reports purposes resulting in provider poor performance evaluations in these areas. - 2) DMHAS Federal reporting requirements, for example, TEDS data reporting, is greatly affected and if the federal data quality standard of 90% or better is not attained then federal funding levels for programs could be negatively affected. - 3) Established Freedom of Information Requests, which are legislatively mandated, for accurate aggregate performance outcome data becomes negatively impacted. - 4) The Legislative level Program Performance, Review and Investigation (PRI) Committee regularly review and evaluates DMHAS impact on program impact on consumer outcomes.
+- DMHAS EQMI is unable to calculate human service contract performance outcome measures for contract monitoring and provider quality reports resulting in provider poor performance evaluations in these areas and greatly affecting statewide average length of stays. - 2) DMHAS Federal reporting requirements, for example, TEDS data reporting, is greatly affected and if the federal data quality standard of 90% or better is not attained then federal funding levels for programs could be negatively affected. - 3) Established Freedom of Information Requests, which are legislatively mandated, for accurate aggregate performance outcome data becomes negatively impacted. - 4) The Legislative level Program Performance, Review and Investigation (PRI) Committee regularly review and evaluates DMHAS impact on program impact on consumer outcomes.
 Poor data affects DMHAS' ability to report accurate information to the committee. - 5) Ongoing DMHAS System Analysis and Performance that determine "best practices" initiative impact on consumer's behavioral health outcomes is difficult when data is unreliable.